 How Do I Get Rid of Algae in My Fish Tank?

 Since you will always have some imbalance between lighting and nutrients, the goal is to get your aquarium as close to being balanced as possible, and then use an algae-eating crew to fill in the rest of the gap.
 We have found this one-two punch strategy quite effective at greatly reducing algae to unnoticeable amounts.
 In the following section, we’ll be discussing the six most common types of aquarium algae with targeted tactics of dealing with them.

 Brown (and sometimes green) diatom looks like a dusty, flour-like substance covering your aquarium walls, substrate, and other surfaces.
-Because it’s so soft, it easily rubs off, and many animals (like otocinclus catfish, snails, and shrimp) like to eat it.
+Because it’s so soft, it easily rubs off with an algae scrubber sponge, and many animals (like otocinclus catfish, snails, and shrimp) like to eat it.
 Diatom algae is most commonly seen in newly planted tanks and is often caused by high levels of phosphates and silicates.
 It’s one of the simplest algae to get rid of because if you just give it some time, the plants will naturally consume the excess phosphates and silicates, and clean-up crews love to feed on it.

 BBA is one of the most problematic algae that people run into because not many things eat it.
 As per its name, it grows in very thick, bushy clumps that are usually black or grey in color (but sometimes reddish or brownish).
 This algae likes to grow on driftwood, aquarium decor, and plants, and if left unchecked, it can completely engulf an aquarium in one to two years.
 Unfortunately, there’s a lot of different things that can contribute the growth of BBA, so there’s no one simple way to treat it.